-New Year's Day Labour Day

-Good Friday Thanksgiving Day
+Family Day Thanksgiving Day

 Easter Monday Remembrance Day

 Queen's Birthday Christmas Day

 Canada Day Boxing Day

-British Columbia Day Family Day
+British Columbia Day

-or any other day proclaimed by the Dominion or provincial government as a holiday.
+or any other day proclaimed by the Federal or provincial government as a holiday.

+In the even that the provincial government declares Truth and Reconciliation Day as a different day than the federal government, the parties agree that only the provincial holiday will be observed.
-(1) In addition to the holidays mentioned above all regular employees in the bargaining unit shall receive one (1) additional floating holiday, to be taken at a mutually agreeable time between the Employer and the individual employee.

-(b) When any of the above holidays falls on a normal non-working day and no other day is declared in substitution thereof, employees shall have the option of:

-(1) receiving a day off work in lieu of the holiday, at their regular rate of pay, with scheduling of such day to be by mutual agreement; or

-- (2) adding a day to their annual vacation leave; or - (3) receiving pay for the holiday at their regular rate of pay.

-(c) Holiday means the twenty-four (24) hour period commencing at 00.01 hours of a day designated as a paid holiday in this agreement.

-(d) Regular and temporary employees shall be entitled to receive pay for all holidays referred to in 16.1(a), providing they worked or were paid for at least one (1) regular day in the ten (10) working days prior to such holiday.
+- (1) In addition to the holidays mentioned above all regular employees in the bargaining unit shall receive one additional floating holiday, to be taken at a mutually agreeable time between the Employer and the individual employee. - (b) When any of the above holidays falls on a normal non-working day and no other day is declared in substitution thereof, employees shall have the option of: - (1) receiving a day off work in lieu of the holiday, at their regular rate of pay, with scheduling of such day to be by mutual agreement; or - (2) adding a day to their annual vacation leave; or - (3) receiving pay for the holiday at their regular rate of pay. - (c) Holiday means the 24-hour period commencing at 00.01 hours of a day designated as a paid holiday in this agreement. - (d) Regular and temporary employees shall be entitled to receive pay for all holidays referred to in 16.1(a), providing they worked or were paid for at least one regular day in the 10 working days prior to such holiday.